raedownen/Project_1-Classification/README.md

 Churn Category: A high-level category for the customer’s reason for churning: Attitude, Competitor, Dissatisfaction, Other, Price.
 When they leave the company, all customers are asked about their reasons for leaving.
 Directly related to Churn Reason.

-initial hypotheses and/or questions you have of the data, ideas

-data dictionary

-project planning (lay out your process through the data science pipeline) PLANNING
-Goal:

-Business objective: reduce churn by 5%
-Project objective: predict with at least 70% accuracy whether a customer will churn
-Deliverable: deliver a model with the estimated accuracy score.
+PLANNING

 Project Description:  Using data acquired from CodeUp’s database, Telco Churn.Working through the data science pipeline, I will try find if the various elements have anything to do with whether a customer stop being a customer.

 Project Goal: Navigate the data science pipeline.
 Ask questions to see if whether a customer churns.
 Using the data to answer the questions.